ahupowerdns/ahutils/lmdb-semantics.md

 # LMDB Semantics
 LMDB is very powerful and fast and implements the BDB-api.
 This too is very powerful, and verbosely documented.
 In this file, I hope to offer the very basic things you need to know.

-The API itself is documented [here](http://symas.com/mdb/doc/group__mdb.html#details).
+This document does not strive to be complete, but it does strive to be very clear and direct.
+Afterwards, the API documentation should make sense.
+The API itself can be found [here](http://symas.com/mdb/doc/group__mdb.html#details).

 It all starts with an environment, as generated with **mdb\_env\_create()**.
 Once created, this environment must also be opened with **mdb\_env\_open()**.

-**mdb\_env\_open()** gets passed a name which is interpreted as a directory (which must exist already) Within that directory, a lock file and a storage file will be generated.
+**mdb\_env\_open()** gets passed a name which is interpreted as a directory (which must exist already!).
+Within that directory, a lock file and a storage file will be generated.
 If you don't want that, pass MDB\_NOSUBDIR, and a file plus a file with a "-lock" extension will be used.

 Now that the environment is open, we can generate a transaction within it using **mdb\_txn\_begin()**.
 Transactions can be nested, but need not be.